-Led by Professor Gary Higgs and Dr Mitch Langford, supported by PhD students and post-doctoral research staff, the Accessibility Modelling and Spatial Inequalities team has engaged widely with academics from other institutions in addition to partners drawn from local and national government agencies and third sector organisations.
+Led by Professor Gary Higgs and Dr Mitch Langford, and supported by PhD students and post-doctoral research staff, the Accessibility Modelling and Spatial Inequalities team has engaged widely with academics from other institutions in addition to working with partners drawn from local and national government agencies and third sector organisations.

 LANGFORD, M., HIGGS, G. and FRY, R. (2016) Multi-modal two-step floating catchment area analysis of primary health care accessibility, Health and Place, 38, 70-81.